A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Basic Logic of interactive Proofs (LiP)

-Observe that LiP has a Herbrand-style semantics, \ie logical constants (agent names) and functional symbols (pairing, signing) are self-interpreted rather than interpreted in terms of (other, semantic) constants and functions.
+Further, observe that LiP has a Herbrand-style semantics, that is, logical constants (agent names) and functional symbols (pairing, signing) are self-inter\-preted rather than interpreted in terms of (other, semantic) constants and functions.
 This simplifying design choice spares our framework from the additional complexity that would arise from term-variable assignments \cite{FOModalLogic}, which in turn keeps our models propositionally modal.
 Our choice is admissible because our individuals (messages) are finite.
 (Infinitely long ``messages'' are non-messages; they can never be completely received, \eg transmitting irrational numbers as such is impossible.)